ForeverKaylard/Portfolio_Projects/instagramclonereadme.md

 ![query2](https://github.com/moholomokhobo/mysql/assets/113181986/f18a2b61-43f7-47f0-8d29-2b21fbe2bbe5)

--- (WE SHOULD BE DOING OUR AD CAMPAINGS EITHER ON A SUNDAY OR THURSDAY)

--- 3. WE WANT TO TARGET OUR INACTIVE USERS WITH AN EMAIL CAMPAIGN, FIND USERS WHO HAVE NEVER POSTED A PHOTO!
+3. We want to target our inactive users with an email campaign, find users who have never posted a photo!

 SELECT *

 FROM users

 LEFT JOIN photos

 ON users.id = photos.user_id

 WHERE image_url IS NULL;

 ![query3](https://github.com/moholomokhobo/mysql/assets/113181986/86985211-3f70-4c31-87a8-8f23f9ff412c)

--- 4. WE ARE RUNNING A CONTEST TO SEE WHO CAN GET YHE MOST LIKES ON A SINGLE PHOTO, WHO WON?
+4. We are running a contest to see who can get yhe most likes on a single photo, who won?

+SELECT

+username,

+photo_id,

-SELECT username, photo_id, COUNT(*) AS total_likes
+COUNT(*) AS total_likes

 FROM photos

 JOIN likes

 ON photos.id = likes.photo_id

 JOIN users

 ON photos.user_id = users.id

 GROUP BY photos.id

 ORDER BY total_likes DESC

 LIMIT 5;